Air Duct Replacement Houston, Texas

-This is the careful removal of aging, damaged/worn out and clogged duct tubes, which might be causing a major disturbance to the circulation of air, and the HVAC systems carrying out this process.
+This is the careful removal of aging, damaged and worn out duct tubes, which might be causing a major disturbance to the circulation of air, and the HVAC systems carrying out this process.

 The ducts are insulated tubes, supposed to be flexible enough to fit anywhere and rigid enough to keep their shape for years.
 Some spaces in buildings are easier to access than others, so some duct sections are easier to install, repair, or replace than others.
 We would not recommend treating the ducts yourself because of all the hooks, collars, elbows, crimps, and other details involved.
 Similarly, if structural changes are to be made to your building, the ducts will need to be rerouted or replaced completely.
 In this case, the DIY project would not be an option.